open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 Transient errors MUST be handled with a retry strategy.
 This retry strategy MUST implement an exponential back-off with jitter to avoid overwhelming the destination until the network is restored or the destination has recovered.

-For OTLP/HTTP, the errors `408 (Request Timeout)` and `5xx (Server Errors)` are defined as transient, detailed information about erros can be found in the [HTTP failures section](otlp.md#failures).
+For OTLP/HTTP, the errors `408 (Request Timeout)` and `5xx (Server Errors)` are defined as transient, detailed information about errors can be found in the [HTTP failures section](otlp.md#failures).
 For the OTLP/gRPC, the full list of the gRPC retryable status codes can be found in the [gRPC response section](otlp.md#otlpgrpc-response).

+SDKs MAY use the built-in [gRPC Retry](https://github.com/grpc/proposal/blob/master/A6-client-retries.md) mechanism to facilitate exponential back-off.
+If the built-in gRPC mechanism is used, the following values SHOULD be available for configuration:

+- `maxAttempts`: The maximum number of attempts, including the original request.
+Must be an integer greater than 1 and less than 6.
+(The built-in gRPC mechanism treats values greater than 5 as 5.)
+Defaults to `5`.
+- `initialBackoff`: Must be a duration greater than 0.
+Defaults to `1s`
+- `maxBackoff`: Must be a duration greater than 0.
+Defaults to `5s`.
+- `backoffMultiplier` Must be a number greater than 0.
+Defaults to `1.5`.

+These properties are used to compute the backoff as follows:

+- The initial retry attempt will occur after `random(0, initialBackoff)`
+- The `n`-th retry attempt will occur after `random(0, min(initialBackoff*backoffMultiplier**(n-1), maxBackoff))`

+Language SDKs SHOULD have retry configuration and mechanics that are consistent across protocols.
+For example, if the built-in gRPC Retry mechanism is used for the `grpc` protocol, the `http/protobuf` and `http/json` protocols should expose the same configuration options and compute the backoff duration in the same manner.

 [otlphttp-req]: otlp.md#otlphttp-request